FarellAlva/NFC_e-KTP/README.md

 this project used integrated NFC with dartvm, using KTP as the subject point

+note: only read KTP serial number, not the data (because it's confindential data)

 ## Getting Started :

 - start new project